anuwu/ERPLAG-Compiler/README.md

 4. My personal modifications to the original specification is listed in "Notes.txt"

 ## Note
-**The compiler has been tested build for 64-bit operating systems and has been tested on Linux (Ubuntu 18.04 LTS), macOS (Catalina) and Windows 10.
-It will probably not work for 32-bit machines/OS.
-However, it may just work for other 64-bit OSs apart from the ones mentioned.**
+**The compiler has been built for only 64-bit operating systems and tested on the following operating systems -**
+1. Linux

+   - `Ubuntu/Parrot OS`

+   - `openSUSE`

+   - `Fedora`

+   - `Manjaro`

+2. Windows 7/10

-**It could also occur that the compiler isn't able to process the .asm files to output the executable.
+**It could occur that the compiler isn't able to process the .asm files to output the executable.
 This is due to an incompatible version of NASM being installed by the installation script.
 If this occurs, please install a version of NASM that is compatible with your machine architecture.
-Then, the .asm files can be converted to executables in the following manner -**
+Then run `erplag -a <filename>.erp`, and do the following -**

 First assemble using nasm -
    - `nasm -felf64 <filename>.asm` for **Linux**